gitlabhq/omnibus-gitlab/doc/development/new-services.md

 ## Fetch and compile the software during build

-You need to add a [Software Definition](../architecture/README.md#software-definitions) for your service if it is not already included in the project.
+You need to add a [new Software Definition](new-software-definition.md) for your service if it is not already included in the project.

-Software definitions, which can be found in `/config/software`, specify where omnibus should fetch the software, how to compile it and install it to the required folder.
-This part of the project is run when we build the Omnibus package for GitLab.

-See other Software services in the directory for examples on how to include your software service.

 ## Add a top-level configuration object for the service